 In the event Mr. Slosman voluntarily resigns without good reason, we may, in our sole discretion, shorten the notice period and determine the date of termination without any obligation to pay Mr. Slosman any additional compensation other than the accrued obligations and without triggering a termination of Mr. Slosman's employment without cause.
 In the event we terminate Mr. Slosman's employment for cause or Mr. Slosman voluntarily resigns without good reason, we shall have no further liability or obligation to Mr. Slosman under the Slosman Employment Agreement.
-Notwithstanding the foregoing, in the event that this the Slosman Employment Agreement terminates, we shall, subject to the execution and timely return by Mr. Slosman of a release of claims, pay Mr. Slosman cash payments totalling \$100,000 in the aggregate, payable in equal instalments on our regular pay dates that occur during the period commencing on 60th day following his employment termination date and ending on the last day of the Restricted Period (as defined below); provided, however, that if, at any time within the period commencing on the date that is 3 months prior to the termination of his employment agreement, we and a third party execute a definitive, written, and binding agreement (a "Sale Agreement") to enter into certain transactions described therein that, if consummated, would constitute a change in control in us, then Mr. Slosman's termination shall be deemed a termination by us without cause or for good reason, as of the date such Sale Agreement is executed, provided further that any amounts payable to Mr. Slosman pursuant to such termination shall be reduced by any amounts previously paid to him upon expiration of the Slosman Employment Agreement, termination by us for cause or voluntary resignation by Mr. Slosman without good reason.
+Notwithstanding the foregoing, in the event that this the Slosman Employment Agreement terminates, we shall, subject to the execution and timely return by Mr. Slosman of a release of claims, pay Mr. Slosman cash payments totalling \$100,000 in the aggregate, payable in equal instalments on our regular pay dates that occur during the period commencing on 60th day following his employment termination date and ending on the last day of the Restricted Period (as defined below); provided, however, that if, at any time within the period commencing on the date that is 3 months prior to the termination of his employment agreement , we and a third party execute a definitive, written, and binding agreement (a "Sale Agreement") to enter into certain transactions described therein that, if consummated, would constitute a change in control in us, then Mr. Slosman pursuant to such termination shall be reduced by any amounts previously paid to him upon expiration of the Slosman Employment Agreement, termination by us for cause or voluntary resignation by Mr. Slosman and the agreement is executed, provided further that any amounts payable to Mr. Slosman pursuant to such termination shall be reduced by any amounts previously paid to him upon expiration of the Slosman Employment Agreement, termination by us for cause or voluntary resignation by Mr. Slosman and the period construction shall be reduced by any amounts previously paid to him upon expiration of the Slosman Empl

 If Mr. Slosman's employment is terminated (i) by us without cause or (ii) by Mr. Slosman for good reason, then we must pay Mr. Slosman, (a) a severance pay in an amount equal to twelve months of his then-current base salary, (b) his entire performance bonus for any calendar year for which Mr. Slosman has already worked the entire year but the bonus has yet to be paid, (c) a pro-rated performance bonus in an amount equal to the target annual performance bonus to which Mr. Slosman may have been entitled for the year in which the termination occurs that he would have received had his employment not been terminated during such year.
-In addition, 50% of all unvested stock options, shares of restricted stock, restricted stock units, stock appreciation rights, or similar stock-based rights granted to Mr. Slosman shall vest and, if applicable, be immediately exercisable and any risk of forfeiture included in such restricted or other stock grants previously made to Mr. Slosman shall immediately lapse, and Mr. Slosman may exercise any outstanding stock options or stock appreciation rights until the earlier of (x) the last date on which such stock options or stock appreciation rights could have been exercised pursuant to the terms of the applicable award agreement, irrespective of Mr. Slosman's termination of employment; and (y) the date that is two years following his employment termination date.
+In addition, 50% of all unvested stock options, shares of restricted stock, restricted stock units, stock appreciation rights, or similar stock-based rights granted to Mr. Slosman shall vest and, if applicable, be immediately exercisable and any risk of forfeiture included in such restricted or other stock grants previously made to Mr. Slosman shall immediately lapse, and Mr. Slosman may exercise any outstanding stock options or stock appreciation rights until the earlier of (x) the last date on which stock stock options or stock appreciation rights could have been exercised pursuant to the terms of the applicable award agreement, irrespective of Mr. Slosman's termination date.